 Decision and Meta Reviews

 The ACs collect and carefully read the reviews of their assigned full papers.
 ACs can ignore reviews of a poor quality, and must take position to resolve contradicting reviews.
 The reviewers are encouraged to specify if they think that a submission has flaws that should imperatively be fixed in the Camera Ready version.
-The reviewer will notify the ACs of such papers with the help of a “borderline submission” checkbox, and a dedicated text field.
+The reviewer will notify the ACs of such papers with the help of a “Major Revision Required” checkbox, and a dedicated text field.
 The ACs then write a short meta-review of a few sentences, summarizing the different reviews and, if applicable, highlighting the major issues pointed out by reviewers.
 The AC also chose a preliminary decision among four possible choices:

 - Accept for Annals (limited to the best rated full papers),